Insuring your period property - what to consider by Emmeline Henderson, IGS Conservation Manager & Assistant Director

 A condition of average is included in most property insurance contacts, which will result in the owner being held liable for rebuilding costs that exceed the sum insured.
 The condition of average is included to protect the insurer in the event of significant under-insurance, whether intentional or not.

-And it is this condition of averageí that owners of period properties must fully comprehend; for it provides that the insurer will settle a loss in the same proportion that the sum insured bears to the actual rebuilding cost for the property as a whole.
+And it is this condition of average that owners of period properties must fully comprehend; for it provides that the insurer will settle a loss in the same proportion that the sum insured bears to the actual rebuilding cost for the property as a whole.
 For example if your period property is insured for a total reinstatement value of 1 million euro and suffers fire damage which amounts to 500,000 euro you would imagine that your insurance would be more than adequate to repair that damage.
 However at the time of lodging a claim with the insurance company a loss adjustor will be sent out to your property to verify the evaluation of damage suffered.
 At that time the loss adjustor will also determine whether an accurate cost estimate for the total reinstatement of your property was provided to your insurance company.
-If the loss adjustor verifies that indeed your home has suffered 500,000 euros worth of damage but he also determines that the total reinstatement cost of your home should not have been estimated at 1 million euro but rather 2 million euro, then the condition of average can result in your insurance claim not being paid at the full amount (i.e. 500,000 euros) but being reduced proportionally.
-This would mean you receive only 250,000 euro to repair the damage to your building, which is a shortfall of 250,000 euros.
+If the loss adjustor verifies that indeed your home has suffered 500,000 euro worth of damage but he also determines that the total reinstatement cost of your home should not have been estimated at 1 million euro but rather 2 million euro, then the condition of average can result in your insurance claim not being paid at the full amount (i.e. 500,000 euro) but being reduced proportionally.
+This would mean you receive only 250,000 euro to repair the damage to your building, which is a shortfall of 250,000 euro.